giomasce/mmpp/README.md

     sudo apt-get install git build-essential libz3-dev libmicrohttpd-dev qt5-default libboost-all-dev node-typescript

 Other Linux distributions will require some similar command, depending on the distribution package manager.
-You need GCC version at least 6, which for Debian and Ubuntu was introduced respectively in stretch and in artful.
+You need GCC version at least 5, which for Debian and Ubuntu was introduced respectively in stretch and in xenial.
 If your distribution is older than that and you cannot or do not want to upgrade, then I suggest to either use a virtual machine or a container, or to use an external repository; Ubuntu users can benefit from [this